In this tutorial, you will learn how to sharpen images in Photoshop.

 Black hides the sharpening effect, while white reveals the sharpening effect.

 The Masking slider helps you remove the extra noise produced by the “Amount” and “Detail” sliders.

 Reduce The Noise Caused by Sharpening

 Pay attention to the noise in your image as you are sharpening it.

-You can avoid the trade-off between sharpness and noise to a certain extent by using the Masking slider.
-But in some cases, you will still have noticeable noise around your edges.
+Using the Masking slider, you can avoid the trade-off between sharpness and noise to a certain extent.
+But sometimes, you will still have noticeable noise around your edges.

 Reducing noise is simple to do in Photoshop’s Camera Raw.